-The NCCR Chemical Biology is organising the 2022 International Symposium on Chemical Biology to be held from November 8 to 10, 2022 at Campus Biotech in Geneva and virtually.
+The NCCR Chemical Biology is organising the 2022 International Symposium on Chemical Biology to be held from November 8 to 10, 2022 at Campus Biotech in Geneva, Switzerland.
 This international meeting of high scientific calibre will bring together leading scientists to feature the latest advances within the broad field of Chemical Biology.
-Since its first edition in 2015, the Symposium will be held for the first time in a hybrid format to attract both in-person and virtual attendees and rally the international community of chemical biologists!

-Whether in-person or online, we wish to expose delegates to new areas of research, allow for the cross pollination of ideas and targeted networking.
-The outcome of this unique learning experience comprises additionally for the in-person audience extensive poster sessions and ample time for discussion after each talk while the online audience will be able to actively participate, comment and ask questions, for targeted networking/ conversations.
+We wish to expose delegates to new areas of research, allow for the cross pollination of ideas and targeted networking.
+The outcome of this unique learning experience comprises additionally extensive poster sessions and ample time for discussion after each talk.